Grave of the Fireflies: Themes and analysis

 The fireflies in the film are portrayed as symbols of various themes such as the spirits of the lost children, the fires that burned the towns, Japanese soldiers, the machinery of war, and the regeneration of life through nature.
 Okypo Moon states in her essay "Marketing Nature in Rural Japan", that hundreds of fireflies were caught nightly in the 1920s and 1930s.
 In the 1960s and 1970s, there was a shift to reinstate this tradition and "there are now eighty five 'firefly villages' (hotaru no sato) registered at the Ministry of the Environment in Japan.
 The movie uses fireflies to visually represent both deadly and beautiful imagery, such as fire-bombs and kamikazes.
-For the word "firefly" in the title, Takahata chooses to use the kanji "drops of fire" (火垂る) instead of the normal character (蛍) which is often used for fluorescent lamps, which has been interpreted to represent the widespread burning of wooden houses in Japan or the incendiary bombs raining from Boeing B-29 Superfortress shown in the background of the marketing poster of the movie.
+For the word "firefly" in the title, Takahata chooses to use the kanji "drops of fire" (火垂る) instead of the normal character (蛍) which is often used for fluorescent lamps, which has been interpreted to represent the widespread burning of wooden houses in Japan or the incendiary bombs raining from Boeing B-29 Superfortresses; one of which is shown in the background of the marketing poster of the movie.
 Critic Dennis H. Fukushima Jr. believes that this modification of the title is to emphasize parallels between beauty and devastation, citing the relationship between fireflies, M-69 incendiary bombs, naval vessels, city lights, and human spirits.

 In the book Imag(in)ing the War in Japan, David Stahl and Mark Williams commend the film for not emphasizing Japanese victimhood to avoid responsibility for atrocities of the war they played a role in.
 They interpret that Seita's character embodies working towards healing historical trauma and victimization, because it is his nationalistic pride and selfishness which ultimately contributed to his sister's death.